@LDTM has Public liability insurance and employers liability insurance this is renewed annually .

 What information do we collect about you?

-The information we collect will vary depending on reason for our interaction with you but may include your name, postal address, phone number, email address, date of birth, next of kin, medical details, bank details, your IP address (the location of your computer on the internet), pages accessed on our website, information about your interests and hobbies and any other information that is reasonably necessary.
+The information we collect will vary depending on your role within the charity , but may include your name, postal address, phone number, email address, date of birth, next of kin, medical details, information about your interests and hobbies (by way of a non-Exhaustive List) and any other information that is reasonably necessary.

 Why we collect information about you